-In the bowl of your electric mixer
+In the bowl of your electric stand mixer,

-until well blended.
-Add the sugars and vanilla extract and beat on high
+(or with a hand mixer), beat the butter until smooth.
+Add the sugars and vanilla extract and beat on

 white.
 Add the flour mixture and beat just until incorporated.

-Place the dough on
+Place the batter on

 your counter and, using your hands, evenly form the dough into a log shape that is

 and fold or twist the ends.
 Try not to flatten the

-Preheat the oven
+Preheat your oven

-to 350 degrees F (177 degrees C) and place the oven rack in the center of the
+to 350 degrees F (180 degrees C) and place the oven rack in the center of the

 oven.
 Line two baking sheets with parchment paper.

-1 inch (2.5 cm) apart.
-Bake for approximately 10 - 12 minutes
+2 inches (5 cm) apart.
+Bake for approximately 10 - 12 minutes or until the

-or until the the cookies puff and the tops of the cookies have cracks (ripples).
+the cookies puff and the tops of the cookies have cracks (ripples).
+Remove from oven and

-Remove from oven and let the cookies cool on the baking sheet for about
+the cookies cool on the baking sheet for about

 chocolate wafer and spread a scant tablespoon of whipped cream over the top of